What is Ocular Rosacea?

 Anyone can develop ocular rosacea, but it's most common after age 30 and typically seen between ages 40 and 59.

-Currently, there is no cure for ocular rosacea, but medications can help.
-It’s essential to seek medical attention for ocular rosacea symptoms as it can cause permanent vision loss.4
+No known cure for ocular rosacea exists, but treatment options exist.
+It’s crucial to seek medical attention for ocular rosacea symptoms as it can lead to permanent vision loss.4

 Ocular rosacea may be associated with other eye conditions:

 - Eye infections such as conjunctivitis (pink eye) or blepharitis

 If you experience eye problems or develop symptoms of ocular rosacea, you should see your primary care provider.
 They can prescribe medications or refer the person to an ophthalmologist.